-Figure 2 Hand-colored Magnus envelope: Gallant Charge of the Hawkins Zouaves at Roanoke Island.
-1. No. 6.
+Figure 3 Hand-colored Magnus envelope: Gallant Charge of the Hawkins Zouaves at Roanoke Island.
+2. No. 7.
 C. Magnus, 12 Frankfort St. N.Y.

-Figure 4 🔍 Hand-colored Magnus envelope: Battle at Newbern N.C.
+Figure 4 🔻 Hand-colored Magnus envelope: Battle at Newbern N.C.
 2. No. 9.
 C. Magnus, 12 Frankfort St. N.Y.

-Hawkins had been severely reprimanded and replaced for a while as commander of the Zouaves when a Union attempt to take Roanoke Island had failed, on October 5, 1861.
+overrated, but Colonel Rush C. Hawkins, the Zouaves' commander, wrote a widely publicized article shortly afterward in which he described the Zouaves' heroic role in breaking the Confederate line, and so the regiment became famous.
+According to Captain Charles F. Walcott of the 21st Massachusetts volunteers, " ... with our two flags in plain sight upon the parapet, the fort full of our men, and the last running rebel well out of sight, the 9th New York came running up the narrow corduroy road by the flank, and with a great shout of 'Zou Zou' swarmed into the battery for all the world as if they were capturing it."
+But Hawkins had the attention of the Union, and so the Magnus envelopes romanticized his "victory."
+Earlier, Colonel Hawkins had been severely reprimanded and replaced for a while as commander of the Zouaves when a Union attempt to take Roanoke Island had failed, on October 5, 1861.
 Perhaps his horn blowing was in reaction to the smarting from that episode.
 From this point forward reference will be made to Walcott, Grant, and Weiss.
 "Walcott" is the standard name used for the publication by Robert Laurence of George Walcott's enormous collection of Civil War patriotic covers in 1934, two years after the death of the latter.
 Part of Walcott was extended by Robert Grant in 1971.
 The Grant work was given the title Volume 1, as he intended to publish more volumes; but these were never produced, and so there is only a Volume 1.
-William Weiss's 1995 compilation of Union patriotic covers supersedes and is much more extensive than Walcott, or even Grant's extension of
+William Weiss's 1995 compilation of Union patriotic covers supersedes and is much more extensive than Walcott, or even Grant's extension of N° Warden and State State Walcott.

-Walcott.
 The hand-colored envelope in Figure 2 is Weiss SC-MB-150, but is not listed in Walcott.
 The cover in Figure 3 is Weiss SC-MB-152, and Walcott L-709.

-BATTLE AT NEWBERN N.C.

 The spelling of New Bern as "Newbern" is adopted here because it is the one used on the envelopes.
 During the Civil War, the name was spelled in several ways.
 Charles Magnus often supplied his envelopes to customers in sets, typically sets of twelve.
 Prior covers in this partuclar Magnus series show battle scenes from one of the battles at Winchester, VA, and the engagement between the Monitor and the Merrimac.
 Another hand-colored design of this Magnus series, No. 9, (Figure 4) shows a scene from the battle of Newbern on March 14, 1862, in which the Burnside Expedition captured that city for the Union and occupied it until peacetime.

-of the Hawkins Zee at Romania-Taland 2

-1. Hly